gwichern/sirens/README.markdown

 	g++ myproject.cpp -lsirens -lfftw3 -lsndfile -lpthread

 # Installation
 To install Sirens, make sure you have [Python](http://www.python.org) and the [SCons](http://www.scons.org) build system installed.
 (Python is only used for building Sirens.)
 Additionally, make sure you have the [FFTW](http://www.fftw.org), [libsndfile](http://www.mega-nerd.com/libsndfile/), and [uBLAS](http://www.boost.org/doc/libs/1_40_0/libs/numeric/ublas/doc/index.htm) headers installed.
-Then, perform the following commands in the project's directory:
+Then, perform the following command in the project's directory:

-	scons
 	sudo scons install

 To get rid of intermediate build files, type: